thejoshwolfe/poaf/README.md

 ```

 The Index Region and Data Region must encode the same sequence of items, same number and order.
-If streaming metadata is enabled, the fields present in both structs (`type_and_name_size` and `file_name`)
+The fields present in both structs (`type_and_name_size` and `file_name`)
-must exactly match between each `IndexItem` and the corresponding `StreamingItem`.
+must exactly match between each `IndexItem` and the corresponding `DataItem`.

-`file_size` is the size of the of the item's contents, after decompression if any.
+`file_size` is the size of the of the item's contents, after decompression, not including `chunk_size` fields.

-`contents_crc32` is the CRC32 of the contents of the item, after decompression, not including `chunk_size` fields if any.
+`contents_crc32` is the CRC32 of the contents of the item, after decompression, not including `chunk_size` fields.
-This means that if the item is extracted to a file system, `contents_crc32` is the CRC32 of the extracted file contents.
+This means that if the item is extracted to a file system, `file_size` and `contents_crc32` can be computed for the extracted file contents.

 The `jump_location` field can sometimes enable a reader to jump into the middle of the archive and read the item's contents without needing to read the entire Data Region up to that point.
 However, sometimes jumping to a specific item's contents is not possible, in which case the `jump_location` will be 0.

-Then every non-zero `jump_location` specifies the offset from the start of the archive to a split in the Data Region compression stream contained within the corresponding `StreamingItem` or `NonStreamingDataRegionItem`,
+Every non-zero `jump_location` specifies the offset from the start of the archive to a split in the Data Region compression stream contained within the corresponding `DataItem`,
 and every split in the Data Region compression stream must be specified by exactly one `jump_location`.

 Note that because the structure of the Data Region can be entirely determined by information in the Index Region,